 - Bone broth with an egg whisked in and swiss chard added in broth.

-- Low carb smoothie: 2 cups of spinach, 2 raw eggs and 1 cup of full fat coconut milk.
+- Smoothie: 2 cups of spinach, 2 raw eggs and 1 cup of full-fat coconut milk.

 - Smoked salmon, fried eggs and sautéed vegetable in butter